-- Conduct reviews and audits of fuel and rider submissions to the State Corporation Commission; - Develop cost projections for members; and - Assist and advise VEPGA's Board of Directors on contract negotiations and legal issues.
+- · Conduct reviews and audits of fuel and rider submissions to the State Corporation Commission; - · Develop cost projections for members; and - · Assist and advise VEPGA's Board of Directors on contract negotiations and legal issues.
 Susan Hafeli, Senior Utilities Analyst for the Fairfax County Consumer Protection Commission, is the chair of VEPGA, a VML affiliate organization.
-VML Director of Fiscal Policy Neal Menkes serves as its executive secretary.
-Who is VEPGA?
+VML Director of Fiscal Policy Neal Menkes serves as its executive secretary. to review innovative supply side initiatives proposed by power generators and/or commercial interests.
+This could lead to fewer carbon emissions and a more diversified energy portfolio VEPGA is in the process of developing a special committee